-UC Davis is committed to protecting the safety and security of all students, staff, and faculty, as well as visitors to our campus, and to providing accurate and complete information regarding crimes committed in the campus community.
-We believe that our policies and programs for preventing and reducing crime, and our emergency notices, timely warnings and disclosure of crimes reported, promote a safer, more informed community.
+UC Davis is committed to protecting the safety and security of all students, staff, faculty, and visitors to our campus; and to providing accurate and complete information regarding crimes committed in the campus community.
+We believe that our policies and programs for preventing and reducing crime, and our emergency notices, timely warnings, and disclosure of crimes reported, promote a safer and informed community.
 Please take time to read this information and, if you have questions, contact the identified resources for assistance.